-- 40. Materiality is an expression of the relative significance of a matter in the context of the annual accounts as a whole.
+- 44. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We will review our assessment of materiality throughout our audit. - 41.
-Our initial assessment of materiality for the annual accounts is £28,000, approximately 1% of the Partnership 2016/17 gross expenditure.
-We consider gross expenditure to be the principal consideration for the users of the accounts when assessing the performance of the Partnership.
-We will review and update our assessment of materiality following receipt of the unaudited annual accounts. - 42.
+We will review our assessment of materiality throughout our audit. - 45.
+Our initial assessment of materiality for the Partnership's annual accounts is £16,000.
+Our assessment of materiality equates to approximately 1% of the Partnership's 2017/18 gross expenditure. - 46.
+As noted above, our initial assessment of materiality is set with reference to gross expenditure.
+We consider this to be the principal consideration for the users of the accounts when assessing the performance of the Partnership.
+We will review and update our assessment of materiality following receipt of the unaudited annual accounts. - 47.
+Performance materiality is the amount set by the auditor at less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed materiality for the financial statements as a whole. - 48.
 We set a performance (testing) materiality for each area of work which is based on a risk assessment for the area.
 We perform audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
-This means that we perform a greater level of testing on the areas deemed to be of significant risk of material misstatement.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement.